vuejs/docs/src/guide/component-custom-events.md

 })
 ```

-We can check `modelModifier` object keys and write a handler to change the emitted value.
+We can check `modelModifiers` object keys and write a handler to change the emitted value.
 In the code below we will capitalize the string:

 ```html
 <div id="app">